-Matt Brown is Small Nation’s Vice President of Development, overseeing the identification and management of the company’s commercial and residential properties.
+Matt Brown is Small Nation’s Director of Leasing Development , overseeing the identification and management of the company’s commercial and residential properties.
 He leads the maintenance, new construction and administrative teams, and guides Small Nation’s small business entrepreneurs throughout their growth process.

 Matt is a numbers guy and a born organizer, but he believes his key role in his position is to help people become more self-aware about their aspirations for being an entrepreneur so they are prepared for the challenges they’re going to face.
 Part of his job at Small Nation is to be a sounding board and “therapist” for small business entrepreneurs, helping him overcome challenges and them find solutions to their problems.
 Many times aspiring or young entrepreneurs just don’t know what steps to take in what order, or, what questions to ask about what NOT to do as a small business owner.
 He helps paint the big picture and coaches them through those hurdles.